intel-analytics/BigDL-2.x/pyzoo/zoo/examples/rayexample/rl_pong/README.md

 ## Options
 - `--object_store_memory` This option can be used on local mode.
 The store memory you need to use on local.
 Default is 4g.
 - `--driver_cores` This option can be set in both mode.
 The number of driver's or local's cpu cores you want to use.
 Default is 8.
+- `--interations` This option can be set in both mode.
+The number of iterations to train the model.
+Default is -1.
+And by default, the training would not stop.
+- `--batch_size` This option can be set in both mode.
+The number of roll-outs to do per batch.
+Default is 10.
-##### Options only for yarn
+#### Options only for yarn
 - `--hadoop_conf` This option is **required** when you want to run on yarn.
 The path to your configuration folder of hadoop.
 - `--conda_name` This option is **required** when you want to run on yarn.
 Your conda environment's name.
-- `--interations` The number of iterations to train the model.
-Default is -1.
-And by default, the training would not stop.
-- `--batch_size` The number of roll-outs to do per batch.
-Default is 10.
 - `--slave_num` The number of slave node you want to to use.
 Default is 2.
 - `--executor_cores` The number of slave(executor)'s cpu cores you want to use.
 Default is 8.
 - `--executor_memory` The size of slave(executor)'s memory you want to use.
 Default is 10g.